knightrider558/Digital-minimalist-Clock-Changelog/README.md

 Clockface design for the Fitbit watches (Versa, Ionic), [Gallery Link](https://gallery.fitbit.com/details/b3329274-f051-445f-9a4b-032bd08ff09e).
 If you have any custom request let me know via [email](mailto:knightrider558@gmail.com)

+**Note**
+You must select the activities colour from the settings in order to see the coloured text when you complete the activities goal.

 ### Changelog v2.0
 ```
 - [Fixed] - Typo error in week name (SATDAY) fixed.